konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - Users who expect to provide and manage their own resources to control their app will be delighted.
   They now no longer have to interact with an intermediary API to try to express details about their deployment(s).
-- As a team, we'll be in a position to try to achieve independence for the [DeploymentTarget] APIs, make it usable outside the context of AppStudio, and ideally make it attractive for collaborators.
+- As a team, we'll be in a better position to try to achieve independence for [integration-service], make it usable outside the context of AppStudio, and ideally make it attractive for collaborators.

 ## Implementation

 Some of these phases can be done at the same time.

-- Create the [deployment-target-operator].
-- [integration-service]: use [DTCs] directly instead of [Environments].
+- Work with the only known users of ephemeral environments right now (Exhort team) to create the intermediary solution: a pair of tekton tasks that create and destroy SpaceRequests.
+Use this in their pipelines to drop usage of the existing Environment-cloning feature set.
+- Create a Dynamic Resource Allocation resource driver that supports SpaceBindings
+- [integration-service]: Drop the environment reference from the [IntegrationTestScenario] spec, and related controller code for managing ephemeral [Environments] for tests.
 - [release-service]: Drop the environment reference from the [ReleasePlanAdmission] spec, and related controller code for managing a [SnapshotEnvironmentBinding].
-- [HAC]: update [IntegrationTestScenario] CRUD to use [DTCs] instead of [Environments].
+- [HAC]: update [IntegrationTestScenario] no longer use [Environments].
 - [HAC]: Drop UI features showing the [Environments]: (commit view, Environments pane, etc.)
 - [integration-service]: stop creating a [SEB] for the lowest [Environments].
 - [application-service]: stop generating the gitops repo content in response to [SEBs].
 - [application-service]: stop creating gitops repos.
-- Drop the [Environment], [SnapshotEnvironmentBinding], and [GitOpsDeploymentManagedEnvironment] APIs from the [application-api] repo.
+- Drop the [Environment], [SnapshotEnvironmentBinding], [GitOpsDeploymentManagedEnvironment], [DeploymentTarget], [DeploymentTargetClaim], and [DeploymentTargetClass] APIs from the [application-api] repo.
 - Stop deploying the [gitops-service] and decomission the RDS database.

+[Dynamic Resource Allocation APIs]: https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/
 [renovatebot]: https://github.com/renovatebot/renovate
 [deployment-target-operator]: #
 [gitops-service]: ../ref/gitops-service.md